TheBlokeAI/dockerLLM/README_Runpod_LocalLLMsUI.md

 ## Template environment variables: automatic model download and UI parameters

-This template supports two environment variables:
+This template supports two environment variables which you can specify via **Template Overrides**.

 * `MODEL`
   * Pass in the ID of a Hugging Face repo, or an `https://` link to a single GGML model file